ku-mo/1866wiki/docs/00-overview/03-faq.md

 ---

 ## **Does ABSTAIN count as a vote?**
-Yes — it counts toward quorum.
+Yes, it counts toward quorum.
+The ABSTAIN votes server an important function in council processes.

 ---